 For my current research, I am infusing my own personal interests in the development of cultural and creative industries, and postcolonial theories of hybridity and ambivalence.

-I have been slowly bringing this research interests into my own engagement with creative hubs, my understanding of diversity and hopefully to my own visual images in the future.
+I have been slowly bringing these research interests into my own engagement with creative hubs, my understanding of diversity, and hopefully to my own visual images in the future.

 In fact, you can probably see traces of my architecture background and interests in the urban environment in a lot of my works.